studiohyperdrive/ngx-tools/README.md

 This repo contains general usage libraries for shd Angular projects.
 Those libraries are:

 -   utils (`@studiohyperdrive/ngx-utils`) :
-    -   window service
-    -   subscription service
+    -   general purpose utilities (services, pipes, injects, ...)

 -   forms (`@studiohyperdrive/ngx-forms`):
-    -   custom validators
+    -   custom validators & abstracts for creating custom form components

 -   store (`@studiohyperdrive/ngx-store`):
-    -   ngrx and ngrx/entity wrapper
+    -   ngrx and ngrx/entity wrapper to create store setups with less boilerplating

+-   table (`@studiohyperdrive/ngx-table`):
+    -   a quick and easy template based table builder using the Angular CDK Table

+-   i18n (`@studiohyperdrive/ngx-i18n`):
+    -   a layer on top of ngx-translate that provides lazy-loaded translations

 You can find detailed explanations in their respective README’s.

 It is build with:

--   Angular CLI : `15.1.4`
+-   Angular CLI : `16.1.4`
--   Angular: `15.1.3`
+-   Angular: `16.1.5`
 -   nodejs: `18.14.0`
 -   npm: `9.3.1`